linkedin/eyeglass/docs/filesystem/index.md

 This function will fail with an error if sandboxing is enabled (See below) and the path is outside the sandbox.

+#### `fs-read-file($filename)`

+Returns the contents of a file as a string.

+This function will fail with an error if sandboxing is enabled (See below) and the path is outside the sandbox.

 ### Security

 By default, sass code is running locally on a dev machine running code